azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 Why do we prefer this second one, you might ask?
 It sounds a bit more complicated, we've got two kinds of keys instead of just one, and besides, encrypting things with RSA public keys and then decrypting them with private keys is solid crypto.
-The algorithm is solid, if we use modern key size, it's strong against any attacker, no one can decrypt these messages or crack the key.
+The algorithm is solid, if we use modern key size and padding it's strong against any attacker, no one can decrypt these messages or crack the key.

 The answer is in forward secrecy.
 In the Diffie Hellman version, for each connection the server and client generate new keys, so as soon as the